Amos94/Bank-Management-System/README.md

 # Bank-Management-System
 An attempt of creating a mini bank management system in C.

-Authors:
+Authors: Amos Neculau, Alexandru Moldoveanu.
-Amos Neculau
-Alexandru Moldoveanu